So you are interested in buying an affordable road bike?

 Regardless of whether you prefer a drop-bar or flat bar bike, multiple gearing or fixed gear, rim brakes or disc brakes, you can find a bike with most or all of these features for less than 500 dollars.

-I have put together a list for the best road bike under 500 dollars with features you can expect to find within this price range.
+I have put together a list for the best road bike under 500 dollars with features you can expect to find within this kind of prices.

 The best road bikes require a quality frame and they need to be lightweight.